dplochcoder/HollowKnight.TreasureHunt/README.md

 If false, all X targets must be obtained before the next X are revealed.

+### Tie Breaker Order

+By default, "good" items\* are shown first when in the same progression sphere as other treasures.

+You can change this setting to either reverse this ordering, or ignore it entirely and randomly sort items within the same spheres.

+\* "Good" according to this author is approximately: Dash > Claw > Wings > CDash > Spells (Dive first) > Dream Nail > Swim > Dreamers > White Fragments > Various keys & key-like charms

 ### Altar of Divination

 The Altar of Divination is a relic located in Resting Grounds, just outside the tramway.